Jorenar/blog/2021-07-05-vla-pitfalls.md

 what's the point of doubling the code and creating VLA in the first place?!

 <aside class="notice" markdown="1">
-As a side note - C++ doesn't have VLA and nothing suggests it ever will.<br>
+As a side note: C++ doesn't have VLA and nothing suggests it ever will (other than as implementation extension).<br>
 Not a dealbreaker, but still point against VLA in C.
 </aside>